GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ![9_snapshot_details](img/9_snapshot_details.png)

-You can restore objects by clicking on the `RESTORE` button.
+Restore objects by clicking on the `RESTORE` button.

 ![9_snapshot_restore](img/9_snapshot_restore.png)

-You can export data by clicking on the `EXPORT` button.
+Export data by clicking on the `EXPORT` button.

 ### Scheduled tasks